Nikhil-z/Knapp/README.md

 # Knapp

-BSD 3-Clause License
+“Commons Clause” License Condition v1.0

 Copyright (c) 2022, Nikhil
 All rights reserved.

-“Commons Clause” License Condition v1.0

 The Software is provided to you by the Licensor under the License, as defined below, subject to the following condition.